+- 1. The salaries and allowances, and the retirement benefits, of the holder of the offices to which this section applies shall be a charge on the Consolidated Fund.

+- 2. This section applies to the offices of

+- a. the President and the Vice-President;

+- b. the Speaker;

-- (c) a judge of a superior court;
+- c. a judge of a superior court;

-- (d) a member of the Independent Electoral Commission;
+- d. a member of the Independent Electoral Commission;

-- (e) the Auditor-General;
+- e. the Auditor-General;

-- (f) the Ombudsman; and
+- f. the Ombudsman; and

-- (g) the Director of Public Prosecutions.
+- g. the Director of Public Prosecutions.

+157. The Public Debt
-- The Public Debt 157.
-(1) The public debt of The Gambia shall be a charge on the Consolidated Fund and such other public fund as an Act of the National Assembly may prescribe.

-- (2) For the purposes of this section, the public debt includes interest on the debt, sinking fund payments and redemption money in respect of that debt, and all costs, charges and expenses incidenta1 to the management and repayment of that debt.
+- 1. The public debt of The Gambia shall be a charge on the Consolidated Fund and such other public fund as an Act of the National Assembly may prescribe. - 2.
+For the purposes of this section, the public debt includes interest on the debt, sinking fund payments and redemption money in respect of that debt, and all costs, charges and expenses incidental to the management and repayment of that debt.

-PART 2: THE AUDITOR-GENERAL AND THE NATIONAL AUDIT OFFICE
+PART II: The Auditor-General and the National Audit Office

+158. The Auditor-General
-The Auditor- General 158.
-(1) There shall be an Auditor-General whose office shall be an office in the public service.
-(2) The Auditor-General shall be appointed by the President after consultation with the Public Service Commission.

-(3) Before assuming the functions of his or her

-office, the Auditor-General shall take and subscribe the prescribed oaths.
+- 1. There shall be an Auditor-General whose office shall be an office in the public service. - 2.
+The Auditor-General shall be appointed by the President after consultation with the Public Service Commission. - 3.
+Before assuming the functions of his or her office, the Auditor-General shall take and subscribe the prescribed oaths. - 4.
+Subject to the other provisions of this section, a person holding the office of Auditor-General shall vacate his or her office when he or she attains the compulsory retirement age, or upon the termination of his or her appointment by the President. - 5.
+A person holding the office of Auditor-General may be removed from office only for inability to perform the functions of his or her office (whether from infirmity of mind or body or from any other cause) or for misbehaviour or incompetence.

+159. National Audit Office

-- (4) Subject to the other provisions of this section, a person holding the office of Auditor-General shall vacate his or her office when he or she attains the compulsory retirement age, or upon the termination of his or her appointment by the President. - (5) A person holding the office of Auditor-General may be removed from office only for inability to perform the functions of his or her office (whether from infirmity of mind or body or from any other cause) or for misbehaviour or incompetence. - 159.
-(1)There shall be a National Audit Office National Audit in the public services of which the Auditor General shall be the head, and the other members of which Office shall assist the Auditor-General in the performance of the functions conferred on him or her by this Constitution or any Act of the National Assembly. - (2) Subject to any Act of the National Assembly, the staff of the National Audit Office shall be appointed by the Auditor-General after consultation with the Public Service Commission, and, in the case of such senior or professional staff as may be prescribed by regulations of the Public Service Commission. - (3) The accounts of the National Audit Office shall be audited by an appropriately qualified auditor or firm of auditors appointed by the Finance and Public Accounts Committee. - (4) The Auditor-General shall submit the annual estimates of expenditure for the National Audit Office for the following year to the President for presentation to the National Assembly in accordance with this Constitution.
+- 1. There shall be a National Audit Office in the public services of which the Auditor General shall be the head, and the other members of which shall assist the Auditor-General in the performance of the functions conferred on him or her by this Constitution or any Act of the National Assembly. - 2.
+Subject to any Act of the National Assembly, the staff of the National Audit Office shall be appointed by the Auditor-General after consultation with the Public Service Commission, and, in the case of such senior or professional staff as may be prescribed by regulations of the Public Service Commission. - 3.
+The accounts of the National Audit Office shall be audited by an appropriately qualified auditor or firm of auditors appointed by the Finance and Public Accounts Committee. - 4.
+The Auditor-General shall submit the annual estimates of expenditure for the National Audit Office for the following year to the President for presentation to the National Assembly in accordance with this Constitution.
 The President shall cause the estimates to be placed before the National Assembly without amendment, but may attach to them his or her own comments and observations.

+• Head of state powers 160.
 Functions of Auditor-General